jakobgetz/wat-the-wasm.nvim/README.md

 ```lua
 { "jakobgetz/wat-the-wasm.nvim" }
 ```
-This plugins makes use of the [WABT: The WebAssembly Binary Toolkit](https://github.com/WebAssembly/wabt).
+This plugins makes use of [WABT: The WebAssembly Binary Toolkit](https://github.com/WebAssembly/wabt).
 Make sure it is installed.

 ## Setup
 ```lua